Femtocell: Standardised architectures

 The key interface in these architectures is that between the femtocell access points and the femtocell gateway.
 Standardisation enables a wider choice of femtocell products to be used with any gateway, increasing competitive pressure and driving costs down.
 For the common WCDMA femtocells, this is defined as the Iuh interface.
 In the Iuh architecture, the femtocell gateway sits between the femtocell and the core network and performs the necessary translations to ensure the femtocells appear as a radio network controller to existing mobile switching centres (MSCs).
 Each femtocell talks to the femtocell gateway and femtocell gateways talk to the Core Network Elements (CNE) (MSC for circuit-switched calls, SGSN for packet-switched calls).
 This model was proposed by 3GPP and the Femto Forum.
-New protocols (HNBAP [Home Node B Application Part] and RUA [RANAP User Adaptation]) have been derived; HNBAP is used for the control signaling between the HNB and HNB-GW while RUA is a lightweight mechanism to replace the SCCP and M3UA protocols in the RNC; its primary function is transparent transfer of RANAP messages.
+New protocols (HNBAP and RUA [RANAP User Adaptation]) have been derived; HNBAP is used for the control signaling between the HNB and HNB-GW while RUA is a lightweight mechanism to replace the Signalling Connection Control Part (SCCP) and M3UA protocols in the Radio Network Controller (RNC); its primary function is transparent transfer of RANAP messages.

 In March 2010, the Femto Forum and ETSI conducted the first Plugfest to promote interoperability of the Iuh standard.

 The CDMA2000 standard released in March 2010 differs slightly by adopting the Session Initiation Protocol (SIP) to set up a connection between the femtocell and a femtocell convergence server (FCS).
 Voice calls are routed through the FCS which emulates an MSC.
 SIP is not required or used by the mobile device itself.
 In the SIP architecture, the femtocell connects to a core network of the mobile operator that is based on the SIP/IMS architecture.
 This is achieved by having the femtocells behave toward the SIP/IMS network like a SIP/IMS client by converting the circuit-switched 3G signaling to SIP/IMS signaling, and by transporting the voice traffic over RTP as defined in the IETF standards.